 An interconnected network based on NFV to research aspects of network security in order to address the challenges posed by IoT technologies.

-This project aims sensor prototypes attached to trees for monitoring the environment using free-design hardware and open source software.
+This project aims at developing sensor prototypes for monitoring the environment using free-design hardware and open source software.
+The project includes a base station and a sensor station including these sensors: LDR, DHT22, Soil Moisture, sap-flow, and leaf temperature.